-The future of collaborative robots, or cobots, is bright.
-Even before the COVID-19 pandemic increased the need for worldwide automation, the collaborative robot industry had an expected annual growth rate of nearly 30%, with the market expected to reach $5.6 billion by 2027.
+The future of cobots, or collaborative robots, is bright.
+Even before the COVID-19 pandemic increased the need for worldwide automation, the collaborative robot industry had an expected annual growth rate of nearly 30%.
+The market expected to reach $5.6 billion by 2027.

-The exponential growth of this market is due in no small part to industries like automotive and industrial assembly, as well as pick and place needs and material handling.
+This exponential growth is due in no small part to industries like automotive and industrial assembly.
+Pick and place needs and material handling contribute, too.
 These fields account for 75% of all cobot-related revenue from 2018.
-As the market continues to expand, these uses are expected to continue to hold a full 2/3rd of the cobot market.
+As the market continues to expand, these uses are expected to hold a full 2/3rd of the cobot market.

 Expanded technology is the primary driving force behind this exploding market.
-Industrial robotics that was once caged to protect human workers have now been allowed additional freedom thanks to vision integration systems that offer obstacle avoidance.
-These systems, which were featured in the Automate 2019 Show in Chicago, have significantly expanded how cobots can be integrated into today’s smart factory.
+Industrial robotics that was once caged to protect human workers have now been allowed additional freedom.
+This is due to vision integration systems that offer obstacle avoidance.
+Such systems were featured in the Automate 2019 Show in Chicago, have significantly expanded how cobots can be integrated into today’s smart factory.

 The History of the Cobot

-The term “cobot” stems from a 1997 US Patent filed by James E Colgate and Michael A Peshkin entitled “Cobots” describing “field of software-programmable robotic manipulators and assist devices….that can directly interact with a human operator.”
-The device they describe in their patent is what we today would describe as an IAD or an Intelligent Assist Device, and was based upon previous work done by General Motors (GM) to add robotics to their workforce.
+The term “cobot” stems from a 1997 US Patent filed by James E Colgate and Michael A Peshkin.
+The patent was entitled “Cobots” describing the “field of software-programmable robotic manipulators and assist devices….that can directly interact with a human operator.”
+The device they describe in their patent is what we today would describe as an IAD or an Intelligent Assist Device.
+It was based upon previous work done by General Motors (GM) to add robotics to their workforce.

 Colgate and Peskin’s device was capable of moving in a non-caged environment as it helped human co-workers with assembly operations.
 However, the device had no internal source of motive power as a safety precaution.
 Instead, this power was provided by a human worker.
 Later cobots like KUKA’s LBR3 and LBR4 moved under their own motive power but was still more IAD than cobot.